 The government's Bounce Back Loan Scheme ran from May 2020 to March 2021.
 Key features:

 The "no personal guarantee" part is crucial — it means the loan is technically a business debt, not a personal one.
-But mortgage lenders don't always see it that simply.
+However, many BBL borrowers are now struggling with repayment, and lenders routinely ask about BBLs on mortgage applications.
+The government has acknowledged that a significant proportion of BBLs may never be fully repaid.

 How Lenders View Bounce Back Loans